 The online catalog of the Brian Sutton-Smith Library and Archives of Play provides a window in its vast collection of books and trade publications.
 To inquire further about library and archives holdings or to ask a brief reference question, use the convenient online form.

-To promote and advance play scholarship, The Strong invites academic professionals, independent scholars, museum scholars, and advanced graduate students at the Masters or PhD level to apply for The Strong Research Fellowships.
-Fellowships provide financial support for scholarly play research conducted on site at The Strong in Rochester, New York, home to the world’s most comprehensive collection of dolls, toys, games, electronic games, and play-related records, publications, and historical archives.
+To promote and advance play scholarship, The Strong invites academic professionals, independent scholars, museum scholars, and advanced graduate students at the Masters or PhD level to apply for The Strong Research Fellowships and the Mary Valentine and Andrew Cosman Research Fellowships.
+Fellowships provide financial support for scholarly play research conducted on site at The Strong in Rochester, New York, home to the world’s most comprehensive collection of toys, dolls, board games, video games, other electronic games, and play-related records, publications, and historical archives.